mainwp/mainwp/readme.txt

 * Added: Ability to move columns in the MainWP tables
 * Added: Ability to move and collapse all Option Boxes in the MainWP pages
 * Added: New checks in the Server Information page
-* Added: Ability to enable/disable auto updates for Plugins, Themes and WP Core separately
+* Added: Ability to enable/disable auto-updates for Plugins, Themes and WP Core separately
 * Added: Ability to set multiple email addresses for notifications
 * Added: Option on the Settings page to enable legacy backups feature
-* Added: Ability to edit users directly from dashboard
+* Added: Ability to edit users directly from Dashboard
 * Added: Select style to all select form fields
 * Added: General UI improvements
 * Added: Sites selection to cached search results